open-mmlab/mmaction2/configs/localization/bmn/README.md

 ```

 Notes:
-1. (Optional) You can use the following command to generate a formatted proposal file, which will be fed into the action classifier (only SSN and P-GCN, not including TSN, I3D etc.) to get the classification result of proposals.
+1. (Optional) You can use the following command to generate a formatted proposal file, which will be fed into the action classifier (Currently supports SSN and P-GCN, not including TSN, I3D etc.) to get the classification result of proposals.
     ```shell
     python tools/data/activitynet/convert_proposal_format.py
     ```